 Employment and Support Allowance

-Universal Credit, where the amount equals the living allowance.
+Universal Credit, where the amount awarded equals the living allowance.

 You may also be eligible if you are going to be in receipt of one of the above benefits within six weeks of leaving care.
 Top of page